idkwhatnameiwannaput/Cjeshittomakeurownvpn/README.md

 5: On action select "block"

-6: Save your work and go to connecy first device
+6: Save your work and go to connect first device

-7: Follow the guide and collect your ipad
+7: Follow the guide and connect your ipad

 8: To have your games during schoo time, enable the vpn before your apps are blocked in order to have them up for the school day.